operator-framework/operator-sdk/doc/cli/operator-sdk_bundle_create.md

 The following invocation will build a test-operator bundle image using Docker.
 This image will contain manifests for package channels 'stable' and 'beta':

-$ operator-sdk bundle build quay.io/example/test-operator:v0.1.0 \
+$ operator-sdk bundle create quay.io/example/test-operator:v0.1.0 \
     --directory ./deploy/olm-catalog/test-operator \
     --package test-operator \
     --channels stable,beta \